shkumaraman/free-web-hosting/README.md

 ### ⚡ Lightweight · 🔧 Developer-Friendly · 🚀 HF Spaces Ready

-> A complete PHP development environment packed into a **single Docker container** — Apache (MPM Event), PHP 8.x (FPM), MariaDB, phpMyAdmin, FFmpeg, and a File Manager with optional integrated Web Terminal support.
+> A complete PHP development environment packed into a **single Docker container** — Apache (MPM Event), PHP 8.x (FPM), MariaDB, Redis, phpMyAdmin, FFmpeg, and a File Manager with optional integrated Web Terminal support.
 > Deploy on **Hugging Face Spaces** for free, or on any **VPS / local machine**.

 </div>